Seniors and Heat-Related Illness

 - Have them lie down in a cool place, and if possible, put a fan directly on them.

-- Take steps to lower their body temperature.
-Air-conditioning, offering cool fluids, or providing access to a cool bath will help.
+- Take steps to lower body temperature.
+Air-conditioning, offering cool fluids, and/ or providing access to a cool bath will also help.

 Heat stroke, though, is more serious, and it can set in within 10-15 minutes.
 Heat stroke is caused when internal body temperature rises much faster than it's lowered naturally.
 If the symptoms of heat stroke are present, call 911.
 Warning signs of heat stroke include: